-Henry Ford Health System provides complex physiological testing that isn’t available everywhere.
+Henry Ford Health provides complex physiological testing that isn’t available everywhere.
 In our well-equipped laboratories, we test approximately 11,000 patients per year -- one of the largest volumes in the nation.
 Our specialists rely on their deep experience to understand what your individual symptoms or results might mean.
 This can result in faster and more accurate diagnosis, so we can help you heal or manage a lung issue.

 What is pulmonary function testing?

 Pulmonary function testing provides information about your lungs’ function.
 We evaluate for: